syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

+### Serializing sorted items

+By default, the pivot grid control allows to serialize the sorted items.
+The serialization of sorted items can be disabled by setting the [SerializeSorting](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.SerializationOptions~SerializeSorting.html) property to false.

+{% tabs %}

+{% highlight c# %}

+using (FileStream fileStream = File.Create("PivotGrid.xml"))
+{
+    SerializationOptions options = new SerializationOptions();
+    options.SerializeSorting = false;
+    this.pivotGridControl1.Serialize(fileStream, options);
+}

+{% endhighlight %}

+{% highlight vb %}

+Using fileStream As FileStream = File.Create("PivotGrid.xml")
+    Dim options As New SerializationOptions()
+    options.SerializeSorting = False
+    Me.pivotGridControl1.Serialize(fileStream, options)
+End Using

+{% endhighlight %}

+{% endtabs %}

-### Serialize filtered items
+### Serializing filtered items

-By default, the pivot grid control allows to serialize the filtering operation.
-The serialization of filtered items can be disabled by setting the 'SerializeFiltering' property to false.
+By default, the pivot grid control allows to serialize the filtered items.
+The serialization of filtered items can be disabled by setting the [SerializeFiltering](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.SerializationOptions~SerializeFiltering.html) property to false.

 {% tabs %}